 Age, Eligibility for Spring Intramural League:

 All Youth Head Coaches in County-sponsored leagues must be certified every three years.
-To assist with this vital undertaking, the clinic covers topics such as, departmental procedures, coaching philosophy, sports psychology, legal matters, health and is offered 4 times per year.
+To assist with this vital undertaking, the clinic covers topics such as, departmental procedures, coaching philosophy, sports psychology, legal matters, health and is offered 3 times per year.
 The next Coaches Clinic is

 The purpose of the Department of Recreation and Parks Background Check Program is to ensure that every individual who interacts with children undergoes a criminal history records check.
 The objective of the Background Check Program is to provide parents with peace of mind knowing their children are provided a safe and positive experience.

 Should you plan to coach or assist the head coach you must get a background check done.